 “Becoming a citizen can be a maze and an intimating process for many,” said Corina Salazar, Director of the Refugee & Immigration Services.
 “Our staff and volunteers know how tough it is.
 Many have become U.S. citizens through the process themselves.”Read more...

 David Aguillard, Executive Director of Catholic Charities of the Diocese of Baton Rouge says Obama’s announcement is definitely a step in the right direction—albeit temporary and partial.
 “It will keep families together and give those that are undocumented a reason to enter a legal process, undergo a criminal background check, and pay their back taxes so they can fully be a part of our communities.”Read more...

 Refugee & Immigration Services Director: Corina Salazar

-State Refugee Coordinator: Julie Ward
+State Refugee Coordinator: Ann Sperry (Interim)

 Refugee Resettlement--Resettles refugee families fleeing violence in their homeland.
 Services provided includes language training, social and medical services, counseling, job placement, family reunification, and citizenship preparation for immigrants and refugees.